Cirrhitus pinnulatus: Description

 Cirrhitus pinnulatus has a body which has a standard length of roughly three times its depth.
 The head has a short, blunt snout and a large mouth which extends back as far as the rear edge of the eye which has a low bony ridge above it.
 The mouth has two types of teeth, an outer row of canines and an inner row of villiform teeth.
 There are also teeth on the centre and sides of the roof of the mouth.
 They have a fringe of cirri on the posterior margin of the anterior nostril.
 The upper margin of the preopercle has fine serrations.
 The continuous dorsal fin has 10 spines and 11 soft rays, there is a deep incision between spiny and soft rayed parts of the fin and a tassel of cirri near tip of each spine.
 The anal fin has 3 spines and 6 soft rays> The caudal fin gently rounded and the pectoral fins do not extend as far as the tips of pelvic fins, The pectoral fin rays number 14 with the lower 7 unbranched and robust.
 This species attains a maximum total length of 30 cm, although 23 cm is more typical.
 The overall colour of this hawkfish is brown with white blotches and irregular reddish-brown spots on the body, The head is marked with sinuous reddish-orange lines and spots.
-There is a dark saddleilike blotch on the dorsal part of the caudal peduncle.
+There is a dark saddle-like blotch on the dorsal part of the caudal peduncle.